 - Scholarship payments used for tuition and course textbooks are not taxable, but payments used for room and board are.

-There are three main ways to file your income tax: through the mail, electronically via tax-preparation software like TurboTax, or through a tax professional.
-The deadline for filing is April 15 unless you request and are approved for an extension.
-No matter the method you choose, you’ll need to fill out a Form 1040, 1040-EZ, or 1040-A with the necessary information.
+There are three main ways to file your income tax: through the mail, electronically via tax-preparation software like TurboTax or through a tax professional.
+The deadline for filing is April 15 unless you request and are approved for a six-month extension which pushes the date to Oct.
+15. No matter the method you choose, you’ll need to fill out a Form 1040, 1040-EZ, or 1040-A with the necessary information.

 Paper filing is the traditional way of preparing taxes, and many people are still more comfortable handling financial information with pen and paper.
 This method of filing takes longer for the IRS to process, so returns are slower to arrive.
 The completed 1040 must be mailed to one of several addresses, depending on your location and whether or not you have included a payment.